 Valve seat group should be considered as one indivisible combination and not interchangeable and should be ground as such.
 As to the stuffing boxes the instructions, which ensure correct assembly and effective maintenance as supplied by the pump manufacturer shall have to be rigorously observed;

-Pistons - Only slight scoring or radial wear on the active part up to 0.2 mm allowable.
-In other cases remetalling and grinding is indispensible, with accurate machining.
+Pistons — Only slight scoring or radial wear on the active part up to 0.2 mm allowable.
+In other cases remetalling and grinding is indispensable, with accurate machining.
 This is possible in case of stainless steel plungers; and

 In case of chromium plated plungers small longitudinal scorings which do not remove chromium plated bright areas are acceptable but deep scoring, any discontinuity or flaking-off of the chromium plating requires extensive repairs.
 Plungers/pistons which are not plated and cannot be welded require replacement when damaged.